Thibault-Mattera/Disaster_Tweet_Detector/README.md

 This repository contains 3 scripts:
 - *eda.y*: exploratory analysis of the features "keywords" and "location" to analyse possible correlations with disaster occurrence.
 - *preprocessing.py*: succession of tweet cleaning and preprocessing
-- *modelling.py*: vectorization of the tweet (TF-IDF) and binary classification model (multinomial Naive Bayes)
+- *modelling.py*: tweets vectorization (TF-IDF) and binary classification model (multinomial Naive Bayes)

 ## Exploratory Data Analysis